32kda/com.onpositive.facadetools/README.md

 `TOP 0.916015625 1.000000000`

 Default type constants (TOP, BOTTOM, etc) are generated for markup, change them manually to what you need if necessary.
+You can use Right Mouse Button, if you want to delete previously added line.

 Using same way you can mark horizontal lanes - just use "Mark Horiz", place lines you need and choose "End Mark" You'll get smth like following in the clipboard: